wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/create-to-earn/README.md

 ```

 **Getting Started**:
-Write a HelloToken contract that lets users send tokens to an address on another chain.
+Write a HelloToken contract that allows users to send tokens to an address on another chain.
 Use the Wormhole TokenBridge for cross-chain transfers.

-For detailed implementation, see the example provided in the `hello-token` repository.
+For detailed implementation, refer to the example provided in the `hello-token` repository.

 ### 4. **Review Process** 📝